A Smarter Approach to Postpartum Running

 Here’s the thing - most people start way too fast.

-Begin with a gradual run/walk program, on flat ground at an easy pace.
+Begin with a gradual run/walk program, on flat ground at an easy, conversational pace.

 Follow one simple rule: Change only ONE variable at a time (distance / time “on feet”, speed, or hills).

-Don’t be afraid to ask a running and pelvic health physiotherapist for a personalized return to running plan - your program should be individualized, gradual, and symp
+Don’t be afraid to ask a running and pelvic health physiotherapist for a personalized return to running plan - your program should be individualized, gradual, and symptom-based.

 4. Don’t Ignore Symptoms